 The train, because he’d thought, late one night, that maybe putting it on paper would take it out of his mind.
 (It hadn't.)

-That damn dancing monkey, redrawn, because it was the beginning, sort of.
+That damn dancing monkey, redrawn, because it had been the beginning, sort of.

 Then there were the newer drawings, scratched into post-its, on napkins and legal pads, because after using up the first pad of proper paper, Steve hadn’t wanted to impose and ask for more, especially when Feranza and Hill were practically throwing notebook paper at him, long ago switched to tablets.
 Steve had found he liked working with ruled paper, liked using the straight lines to achieve the geometric details of architecture, and then moving against them to carve out the curves of people and animals.